abhiTronix/vidgear/docs/help/videogear_ex.md

 ??? tip "Enforcing UDP stream"

-    You can easily enforce UDP for RSTP streams inplace of default TCP, by putting following lines of code on the top of your existing code:
+    You can easily enforce UDP for RTSP streams inplace of default TCP, by putting following lines of code on the top of your existing code:

     ```python
     # import required libraries